ypark9/yopa.page/docs/ATLAS_GROWTH_OPERATIONS.md

 ```

 Smoke-test the English and Korean expedition with JavaScript enabled and
-disabled, local storage blocked, keyboard navigation, touch, and reduced
+disabled, keyboard navigation, responsive browser widths, and reduced motion.
+Storage failures must remain fail-open; a browser-enforced blocked-storage
+check is useful but non-blocking for this MVP.
+Screen-reader and physical-touch
+checks are follow-up acceptance rather than release gates.
+Confirm that no
-motion.
-Confirm that no AdSense unit or Ko-fi trap appears during the
+AdSense unit or Ko-fi trap appears during the expedition.
+Keep Presence
-expedition.
-Keep Presence disabled.
+disabled.

 Collect four weeks of baseline data before judging the funnel.
 Maker's Road,
 the Engineering Ridge workshop, App Garden activation, and Presence remain